jackmaden/philosophybreak/src/pages/articles/john-lockes-empiricism-why-we-are-all-tabula-rasas-blank-slates/index.md

 [Rationalists like Descartes thought experience could not be trusted](/articles/i-think-therefore-i-am-descartes-cogito-ergo-sum-explained/), and thus sought to understand the world through the certainty of deductive truths, as in mathematics.

-## Answering radical skepticism about the world around us
+## Empiricism and rationalism: answering the worry of skepticism

 <span class="big-letter">E</span>mpiricism and rationalism are essentially rival responses to the worry of _skepticism_.
 Skepticism in this context means finding the whole idea of human knowledge unconvincing, and being doubtful that we can really be said to know anything exists at all.